 Who are our clients?

-The patients you can refer to us typically suffer from psychological difficulties that require more time: anxiety, stress, depression, addiction, self harm, suicidal thoughts, eating disorders/problems, panic disorders, bereavement, relationship difficulties.
+The patients you can refer to us typically suffer from psychological difficulties that require more time: anxiety, stress, depression, addiction, self-harm, suicidal thoughts, eating disorders/problems, panic disorders, bereavement, and relationship difficulties.

 If in doubt…